mvfki/mvfki.github.io/README.md

                       |----<images>
                       |----template.html
 ```
-Though the [Jekyll](https://jekyllrb.com/) solution for distributing a static blog is really convenient, I still prefer a customized HTML layout.
+Though the [Jekyll](https://jekyllrb.com/) solution for deploying a static blog is really convenient, I still prefer a deeply customized HTML layout.
-So I write my customized deployment code, which simply works by convert Markdown files to HTML script and insert to the proper `<div>` in `template.html`.
+So I wrote my own deployment code, which simply works by convert Markdown files to HTML content and insert to the proper `<div>` in `template.html`.

-## Dependency
+## Deployer Dependency
 The article page deployments are done specially with: [markdown](https://python-markdown.github.io/) and [BeautifulSoup4](http://www.crummy.com/software/BeautifulSoup/).
 ```
 pip install markdown beautifulsoup4